getbubblenow/bubble/docs/docker-launcher.md

     docker pull ${BUBBLE_TAG}
     docker run -p 8090:8090 -t ${BUBBLE_TAG}

+### Use a Specific Bubble Version
+If you know the specific version of Bubble you want, you can just grab that and run it:

+    docker pull getbubble/launcher:1.5.5
+    docker run -p 8090:8090 -t getbubble/launcher:1.5.5

 ## Activation
 Upon a successful startup, the bubble launcher will be listening on port 8090 (or whatever